WaterFutures/WaterBenchmarkHub/README.md

 # WaterBenchmarkHub

-The [*WaterBenchmarkHub*](https://waterfutures.github.io/WaterBenchmarkHub) is a platform for providing benchmark resources regarding
+The [*WaterBenchmarkHub*](https://waterfutures.github.io/WaterBenchmarkHub) is a platform for accessing and sharing Water Distribution Network (WDN) benchmarks and data sets.
-Water Distribution Networks (WDNs).
 The webpage is available at [https://waterfutures.github.io/WaterBenchmarkHub](https://waterfutures.github.io/WaterBenchmarkHub) -- see [docs/](docs/) for details such as source code, etc.